The Mark of Zorro (1940 film): Theme

-Remake and music score
+Diego's masculine identity only emerges when he dons his mask and becomes Zorro.
+Diego's discovery that his rightful heritage is usurped by a malignant male authoritarian transforms the youth into the avenging Zorro, who proceeds to destroy “the evil father” figure.

+Film historian Marc Spergel discovers another theme in the film's narrative, an “allusion” to the conflict between the Hollywood film industry establishment and the emerging union organization among employees.
+The Zorro figure seeks to strip power from the powerful usurpers and hand it to those worthy of merit.

+Remake, music score, and sequel

-The Mark of Zorro (1974) is a made-for-television remake film starring Frank Langella and co-starring Ricardo Montalbán in the roles of Power and Rathbone.
+The Mark of Zorro (1974) is a made-for-television remake film starring Frank Langella and co-starring Ricardo Montalbán in the roles played by Power and Rathbone in the original.
 It reuses Alfred Newman's original film score, along with new incidental music composed by Dominic Frontiere.

-Portions of Newman’s original music score were reused by composer Ian Fraser for the George Hamilton swashbuckling comedy film Zorro, the Gay Blade (1981).
+Portions of Newman's original music score were reused by composer Ian Fraser for the George Hamilton swashbuckling comedy film Zorro, the Gay Blade (1981).
 The film's storyline is a tongue-in-cheek sequel to the original 1940 film.
+Hamilton sent a note to director Rouben Mamoulian informing him that Zorro, the Gay Blade, was being dedicated to him in honor of his 1940 version starring Tyrone Power.

 1920 silent version

 The Mark of Zorro is a sound remake of the lavish 1920 smash-hit silent film starring Douglas Fairbanks as Zorro and Noah Beery Sr. as Sergeant Gonzales.
 This film depiction includes Don Diego's mother, Isabella, but it omits Bernardo (Don Diego's mute servant).
 That 1920 feature introduced Zorro's iconic all-black costume, subsequently incorporated into Johnston McCulley's later Zorro stories in his original fiction series upon which Fairbanks' film had been based.
 The 1920 film was the first in a popular array of swashbuckler action features starring the acrobatic Fairbanks, who had previously appeared mainly in comedies.
 Clips from the film were incorporated into The Artist nine decades later.

-Acknowledging that director Mamoulian’s 1940 version is a “tongue-in-cheek” remake of the Douglas Fairbanks' 1920 swashbuckler, film critic Todd Wiener observes:
+Acknowledging that director Mamoulian's 1940 version is a remake of the Douglas Fairbanks' 1920 swashbuckler, film critic Todd Wiener observes: